If you just started dating someone new, congratulations!

 It also means that you honor your authentic needs and respect others by finding healthy ways to communicate your differences.

-The 21 questions in this article will allow you to understand your new partner more deeply and gain insight into their core values.
+The 21 questions in this article will allow you to understand your new partner better and gain insight into their core values.

 You’ll also be able to ascertain if your values align with each other.